 Podiatry Billing Services in Georgia

-Georgia's podiatry practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Georgia's commercial rules, Georgia Families requirements, and Palmetto GBA Medicare policies.
+Georgia's podiatry practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Georgia's commercial rules, Georgia Families requirements, and Palmetto GBA (Jurisdiction J) Medicare policies.
 Our AAPC-certified coders specialize in both GA payer rules and podiatry coding complexity.

 Why Georgia Podiatry Practices Need Specialized Billing

 Georgia's healthcare market includes 25,000+ physicians, and podiatry practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Georgia on the commercial side and Georgia Families on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect podiatry procedure coverage and medical necessity requirements.
+Medicare claims are processed through Palmetto GBA (Jurisdiction J), which applies its own Local Coverage Determinations that directly affect podiatry procedure coverage and medical necessity requirements.
 Generic billing teams without GA specific knowledge leave revenue on the table.

 Podiatry billing itself is complex.
 Podiatry billing is uniquely complex because Medicare excludes routine foot care by default.
 Coverage requires documented systemic conditions (diabetes, peripheral vascular disease, peripheral neuropathy) that create a class finding making routine care medically necessary.
 Diabetic foot care certification (LOPS testing), nail debridement codes 11720-11721, orthotics L-codes, and the Medicare Therapeutic Shoe Program (A5500-A5513) each have their own coverage criteria.
-When you combine this coding complexity with Georgia's specific payer rules, authorization requirements, and 3 Georgia Families managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving podiatry practices from Atlanta to Columbus and across Georgia.
+When you combine this coding complexity with Georgia's specific payer rules, authorization requirements, and 6 Georgia Families managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving podiatry practices from Atlanta to Athens and across Georgia.

 Georgia Payer Challenges for Podiatry